hv6kyh/api-documentation/versions/v0_7/includes/_recognition_spec.md

-label_name| string     | The recognized label name from the specification's [label object](#reco_label_object). score     | float      | The recognition score. threshold | float      | The recognition threshold that was defined by the recognition version [post-processing](#reco_pp_classification_object). roi       | [object](#prediction_roi_object) | (optionnal) If the `roi` field of the corresponding [labels output object](#reco_labels_output_object) is not `"NONE"`, this field will store a [ROI object](#prediction_roi_object).
+label_name| string     | The recognized label name from the specification's [label object](#reco_label_object). score     | float      | The recognition score. threshold | float      | The recognition threshold that was defined by the recognition version [post-processing](#reco_pp_classification_object). sequence_index | int   | The position of the prediction if the input data was a sequence of inputs (e.g. when passing a video for a network that accepts images), null otherwise. sequence_time | float   | If the input data is a time serie, it represents the position of the prediction corresponding to `sequence_index` in seconds, null otherwise. roi       | [object](#prediction_roi_object) | (optionnal) If the `roi` field of the corresponding [labels output object](#reco_labels_output_object) is not `"NONE"`, this field will store a [ROI object](#prediction_roi_object).

 <a name="prediction_roi_object"></a>